alfredzj/configuration-summary/vagrant-set-up/README.md

 1. Click this [link](https://www.vagrantup.com/downloads.html) and download corresponding version of vagrant.
 If you are using ubuntu, you don't want to use apt-get to install since the version is too old.

-2. Assuming you are using ubuntu 16.04, you need to download the Debian version since Ubuntu is Debian-based OS. (https://unix.stackexchange.com/questions/28324/how-is-ubuntu-based-on-debian)
+2. Assuming you are using ubuntu 16.04, you need to download the Debian version since [Ubuntu is Debian-based OS](https://unix.stackexchange.com/questions/28324/how-is-ubuntu-based-on-debian)

         ```sudo dpkg -i vagrant_2.0.2_x86_64.deb``` .